samiksome92/Scripts/README.md

 If `--randomize` is specified, the order of the images will be randomized (it will still try to keep multipart images, such as `img1`, `img2`, etc., together).
 Without `--randomize` the images are laid out in alphabetical order.

 By default all images are resized for thumbnails.
 Using `--no_resize` disables this, which means the gallery launches much faster but images may load slowly if they are large.

-If `--as_server` is specified a simple local HTTP server is run and the browser is pointed to that.
-Otherwise, the browser is simply pointed to the local HTML file.

 Finally, a custom browser can be used via the parameter `--browser`.
 Arguments to said browser command can also be provided.